 Basically you would never missed this stop if you explored Tsim Sha Tsui.
 This clock tower (Former Kowloon-Canton Railway Clock Tower) might look less interesting to you but this area is definitely one of the busiest district in Hong Kong.
 You will be able to find not only the clock tower, but also the signature Hong Kong styled ice-cream truck Mobile Softee, the newly reopened Hong Kong Museum of Art, and also the Hong Kong Space Museum next door.

 Food to Eat in Hong Kong

 You can't leave Hong Kong without a proper dim sum meal.
-It's a shame that I can't list out everything here as there are too many dishes you have to try in a food paradise but I imagine you only have a bit of time for a layover.
+It's a shame that you can't try everything in a food paradise for a bit of time for a layover.
 So put dim sum as your very first priority!
-Siu mai, steamed shrimp dumpling as you can see from the picture, char siu bao (barbecue pork bun), cheung fun (rice roll) and spring roll that are five top dim sums that you should try!
+Siu mai, steamed shrimp dumpling (see above picture), char siu bao (barbecue pork bun), cheung fun (rice roll) and spring roll that are five top dim sums that you should try!
 Michelin starred Tim Ho Wan, Social Place or Dragon Noodles Academy are some good dim sum restaurants that you might consider giving it a go if you are in Central.

 It's always a dessert time after a big meal, right?
 If you couldn't find an egg tart or bubble waffle in a street at night, why not trying something in a dessert restaurant instead?
 Cong Sao Star Dessert and Kai Kai Dessert are both best-known for their traditional sweet soups.
-Mango sago pomelo pudding is something that I always go for, or alternatively I'd choose tofu pudding if I wanted something else.
+Mango sago pomelo pudding is something that we always go for, or alternatively we'd choose tofu pudding if we were in a different mood.

-Let me know if you had a short-yet-great time in Hong Kong?
+Let us know if you had a short-yet-great time in Hong Kong?